CodeCome

 What you need before running it.

-CodeCome runs on top of OpenCode with your own LLM provider, plus a small Python + Make + Docker stack. make check warns about anything missing — but the core workflow runs without the optional tools.
+CodeCome runs on top of OpenCode (1.14.39 or newer) with your own LLM provider, plus a small Python + Make + Docker stack. make check warns about anything missing — the core workflow runs without the optional tools.

 required core stack · every audit needs these